nanoscopic/tripe/README.md

 ## Resume

 This one is specific to LinkedIn, in that a LinkedIn profile is itself a resume.
 Posting a resume to LinkedIn therefore is redundant, and worse oversharing.
-It appears to be someone attempts to be fully transparent in their search for a job but it is actually just more spam.
+It appears to be someone attempting to be fully transparent in their search for a job but it is actually just more spam.

 ## Position Spam